charmz/widerfunnel-test/README.md

 # Laravel on AWS

-A quick example to illustrate the use of Laravel and Vue.js
+A quick example to illustrate the use of Laravel and Vue.js.
+This application uses Laravel's baked-in authentication system with a Vue front end using JWTs to allow for a simple user based CRUD.

 ## Bash commands for Ubuntu 16.04